Lesker U Live! is series of free webinars spanning many topics taught by leading vacuum experts.

 Expert(s): Evan Sawyer

-Evan Sawyer is the Global Product Manager for Instrumentation and Pressure Measurement at the Kurt J Lesker Company.
+Evan Sawyer is the Global Product Manager for Vacuum Generation and Analysis at the Kurt J Lesker Company, overseeing Pumps and Instrumentation.
 With a background in Chemistry, Evan is one of KJLC's product experts and specializes in chemical compatibility / reactivity, pressure measurement, pressure control, and gas analysis.
-Evan's talents have enabled him to contribute to many different system designs and upgrades for his global clientele.
-His skills also include troubleshooting instrumentation issues and the creation of technical documentation for his products to further assist the scientific community.
+Over the past 7 years, Evan's talents have enabled him to contribute to many different system designs and upgrades for his global clientele.
+His goal is to make vacuum and all of the necessary components / processes easy to use and understand so that end-users can focus on what they are most passionate about - which is their process.

 Duration: 1 Hour(s)